DataDog/system-tests/docs/internals/RFC-feature-coverage.md

 ----

 There is three level for an implemented test.
 It's a compromise between too many levels with blurry boundaries, and not enough to describe what we want.
-Fell free to challenge them.
+Feel free to challenge them.

 ## Implementations possibility